pattonsgirl/CEG3120/Exams/finalreview.md

     - steps
   - actions
     - `uses`, `with`

-### Project 4

-- containerize a website
-- use GitHub action to build image on push and push image to DockerHub

-## Week 11 / 12

 - semantic versioning
 - `git` tags
 - versioning DockerHub images with GitHub Actions

+### Project 4

+- use GitHub action to build image on push and push image to DockerHub using semantic versioning

+## Week 13 / 14

 - Continuous Deployment
 - WebHooks / reverse APIs
   - payload sender